 We are the builder for people who don’t just want something different, they expect it.
 Forget predictable, standard-issue floor plans.
-We’re shaking things up with bold, thought-provoking designs that put the focus on lifestyle, good times and living with purpose.
+We’re shaking things up with bold, thought-provoking, unique home designs in Perth that put the focus on lifestyle, good times and living with purpose.
 From rooftop terraces to sunken conversation pits, these are homes to live in, play in, relax in and enjoy.

 Are you sick of the stock standard four-bedroom two-bathroom cookie cutter homes?
 Theatre rooms that you will never use?
 Or that additional fourth bedroom that you will never step foot in?